EBZebra/docs/edge/source/guide/configreference.md

 	<FontDirectory value="\\Windows"/>

 ###JavascriptEnabled
-Controls whether JavaScript is enabled on Windows Mobile devices.
+Controls whether JavaScript is enabled on Windows Mobile devices. **Applies only to Windows Mobile with IE engine**.
+JavaScript is always enabled on Android and WM/CE with Zebra webkit.

 **Possible Values**